trey-rosius/shopaholic_mobile/README.md

 # shopaholic(Flutter Application)

-A serverless mobile e-commerce application built with AWS and it's backend.
+A serverless mobile e-commerce application built with AWS.
 Actually, it's just a sample application, show casing the speed at which anybody can build full stack applications using Flutter and AWS.
-The modules used on the AWS platform are
+AWS Services used
 - [x] Lambda
 - [x] Api gateway
 - [x] Dynamo DB